nsidc/qgreenland/doc/user-how-to/plugin-how-to.md

-# How to install and use the QGreenland plugin
+# How to install and use the QGreenland Custom

-This how-to guide walks through how to install our new QGreenland plugin and how to use its basic functions.
+QGreenland Custom is a QGIS plugin for downloading a custom set of data, including data which is not part of the QGreenland Core zip package.
+This how-to guide walks through how to install the plugin and how to use its basic functions.

 ## Installing the plugin